 collector-0.20.1-x64.msi

-(or later) file on your Windows system.Next, you need to run the Collector Startup Wizard.
+(or later) file on your Windows system.Proceed to the next section and run the Collector Startup Wizard.

 To run the Collector Startup Wizard: